sereneliu/AoC-2018/README.md

 ## Day 3

 3 days worth of puzzles in one day!
 In general, I would like to start these puzzles at midnight when they are released unless I need to sleep early or something.
 It's not like I think I will ever make the leaderboard, but no harm in trying to see how fast I can compete these puzzles, right?

 I'm definitely solving these much faster than last year.
+Before, I always came up with the solution using the example input before using my actual puzzle input.
+This is because I wrote print statements after every line of code I wrote just to check that my code was actually doing what I want it to.
+Example input is always a lot shorter so it's easier to see when I make mistakes.
+Now, I have a much better understanding of what my code is doing and I can skip most of this.
+Only need to check when I don't get the right answer at the end.
+Soon, I would like to get to the point where I am writing asserts instead of print statements to check my work.